percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/docker.rst

 .. _docker:

-Running Percona XtraBackup in a `Docker` container
+Running Percona XtraBackup in a Docker container
 ********************************************************************************

-You may run Percona XtraBackup in a `Docker` container without having to install it.
-All required libraries come already installed in the container.
+Docker allows you to run applications in a lightweight unit called a container.

-Being a lightweight execution environment, `Docker` containers enable creating configurations where each program runs in a separate container.
-You may run Percona Server for MySQL in one container and Percona XtraBackup in another.
+You can run *Percona XtraBackup* in a Docker container without installing the product.
+All required libraries are available in the container.
+Being a lightweight execution environment, Docker containers enable creating configurations where each program runs in a separate container.
+You may run *Percona Server for MySQL* in one container and *Percona XtraBackup* in another.
+Docker images offer a range of options.

-You create a new `Docker` container based on a `Docker` image, which works as a template for newly created containers. `Docker` images for Percona XtraBackup are hosted publicly on Docker Hub `here <https://hub.docker.com/r/percona/percona-xtrabackup>`__.
+Create a Docker container based on a Docker image.
+Docker images for Percona XtraBackup are hosted publicly on Docker Hub `here <https://hub.docker.com/r/percona/percona-xtrabackup>`__.

 .. code-block:: bash